ErikSzabo/Pillar-discord-bot/README.md

 - !set-role <role type> <role> -- sets the required roles for specific commands For help: set-role help
 - !language [new language] -- sets the new language for your server
+- !timezone [new timezone] -- sets the new timezone for your server, or displays the currently available timezones if no arguments provided
 - !help -- displays this help page